 The external audit was undertaken by PricewaterhouseCoopers LLP ("PwC") who were appointed by shareholders in May 2016.
-Mr Mark Gill is the senior statutory auditor, assumed responsibility in May 2016 following the appointment of PwC by shareholders.
+Mr Mark Gill is the senior statutory auditor.
 The Committee regularly reviews the work of the external Auditors and undertook an assessment of the Auditors’ performance and independence and in doing so examined the following issues during the year:

 Audit quality and technical capabilities

 The Committee evaluation process includes an assessment of the work of the auditors.
 The Committee formally reviewed the quality of the 2015 audit conducted by Deloitte and concluded that the team conducted an effective audit, with appropriately skilled staff.

 The Committee feeds back its comments on the auditors’ performance as part of the regular meetings it has with them without management present, and believes that there is a strong, appropriate and open relationship between the audit team leadership, the Audit Committee and management.
 The FRC’s corporate reporting review team reviewed the tax disclosures in Hikma’s 2015 financial statements and did not raise any concerns or observations.

 The Committee’s policy is that the external auditors should not undertake any work outside the scope of their annual audit in order to maintain auditor independence.
 The Committee has discretion to grant exceptions to this policy where it considers that exceptional circumstances exist and that independence can be maintained.
 The Committee regularly reviews the independence safeguards of the auditors and remains satisfied that auditor independence has not been compromised.